netxms/netxms-doc/admin/concepts.rst

 monitoring agents (either our own high-performance agents or SNMP agents) and delivered to monitoring server for processing and storage.
 Network administrator can access collected data using cross-platform Management Console, Web Interface or Management Console for Android.
+Rich and Web console have almost the same functionality and the same user interface.

 .. only:: html